-Palmyra Palm has great economic potential.
-Every part of it can be used for value added palm products value-added products like Palm syrup, Palm jaggery, Palm sugar granules, and other by-products., explain T.R.
+The Palmyra Palm has great economic potential.
+Every part of it can be used for value-added palm products, such as Palm syrup, Palm jaggery, Palm sugar granules, and other by-products, explain T.R.
 Thirumuruga Ponbhagavathi, K. Shunmuga Priya and J.I.
 Jergin.

 India boasts the largest population of palmyrah palms globally, estimated at nearly 122 million.
-Recognized as a “tree of life,” every part of the palmyra palm serves various purposes such as food, beverage, fiber, fodder, and timber.
-Despite the rich nutritional content of edible palm products, their commercialization has been hindered by a lack of value addition.
+Recognised as a “tree of life,” every part of the palmyra palm serves various purposes such as food, beverage, fibre, fodder, and timber.
+Despite the rich nutritional content of edible palm products, their commercialisation has been hindered by a lack of value addition.
 In South India, the sweet sap extracted from the palm’s inflorescence holds significant importance, contributing to the production of palm sugar.

-The edible Palmyra palm products are rich vitamin and minerals, but products are not commercialised as lack of value addition.
+The edible Palmyra palm products are rich in vitamins and minerals, but the products are not commercialised due to a lack of value addition.
 Among the various edible uses of the palm, the sweet sap tapped from the inflorescence for making palm sugar is of prime importance.
 The endosperm of the young fruit called “Nungu”, like tender coconut, is a delicacy during summer.

 Value Added Palm Products